Assessing the validity of the Born-Oppenheimer approximation in potential models for doubly heavy hadrons: Introduction

 In this paper, we first investigate the hydrogen molecular ion and hydrogen molecule using both the BOA and the GEM.
 Within the BOA framework, STFs and GTFs were also employed as trial wave functions, and the corresponding results are compared with those obtained from the GEM.
 We demonstrate that the accuracy of the BOA depends sensitively on the mass hierarchy between the heavy and light constituents: a pronounced scale separation yields results close to the solutions of GEM, while deviations arise as this hierarchy becomes less distinct.

-To assess the validity of the BOA in the hadronic context, we introduce a general Hamiltonian for doubly heavy baryons and tetraquarks and study these systems within both the BOA and GEM frameworks.
+This study focuses on the validity of the BOA within the framework of potential models, rather than the QCD-based studies mentioned above.
+Therefore, we present a general Hamiltonian applicable to both doubly heavy baryons and tetraquarks, and investigate these systems using both the BOA and the GEM.
 In hadronic systems, our results indicate that the three approaches yield close values when the heavy-quark mass is relatively small.
 However, as the heavy-quark mass increases, opposite trends emerge for the two basis choices: the BOA-STFs calculations produce larger values than those obtained from the GEM, whereas the BOA-GTFs calculations yield smaller ones.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{secII}, a detailed comparison of the BOA-STFs, BOA-GTFs, and GEM results for hydrogen-like systems is presented.
 Sec.~\ref{secIII} introduces the Hamiltonian for doubly heavy baryon and tetraquark.
 Based on the this Hamiltonian, we describe the numerical approaches used in this work.
 Three methods are applied to estimate the masses of doubly heavy baryons and tetraquark states.
 A summary of this work is given in Sec.~\ref{secV}.
 Technical details are expanded in the appendix.